LudwigNova/Assignment04-BumbleBee/README.md

 ###### "reason" = The explanation for why the feedback giver's favorite student is that person.

 ### Designer
+	The original site was poorly optimized in both margin spacing, font styles, image sizing, and F/Z-patterns.
+These problems were fixed while incorporating an element of contrast (tennis players v. professional students).

+#### Index Page
+The original index page had the header and navigation bar cornered without much styling and wasn't very appealing.
+In addition, the image sizing was better optimized so they were not blurry.
+A Z-pattern can be seen in the index page from the header/nav bar --> slideshow --> student descriptions.
+#### Student Pages
+Differences in CSS was ultimately used to contrast the professional student from the tennis players.
+This could be seen by the styling differences in both color, font, and image layouts.

 ### Coder
   Known errors: blurry photos